 Be the role model

 By apologizing for real, you’re setting a strong, positive example.
-When Baby needs to apologize for something she will know how to do it for real, and not just say the words.
-The better you apologize when you need to now, the better she will be able to apologize to you later, when she messes up.
+When Baby needs to apologize for something they will know how to do it for real, and not just say the words.
+The better you apologize when you need to now, the better they will be able to apologize to you later, when they mess up.